Symbolic recovery of PDEs from measurement data: Numerical experiments

 \section{Numerical experiments}

 In this section, we present a numerical setup to illustrate the analytical identification results established in Section \ref{sec:main_result}.
 Specifically, we aim to evaluate whether the results predicted by Theorem \ref{th:representable} and Corollary \ref{cor:representable} can be observed in practice.
-To achieve this, we focus on the identification of unknown physical laws $f$ and states $u$ using one-dimensional PDEs of the form
+To achieve this, we consider three settings: